Applied Sport and Exercise Science

 Teaching

 As a distance learning student, you'll be an active learner interacting with content, your fellow students and your module tutors.
 Support is available when you need it.
-You can contact your module tutor, your personal tutor, digital services staff and a subject specialist librarian by phone, email or in person.
+You can contact your module tutor, your personal tutor, digital services staff and a subject specialist librarian by phone or email.

 Our teaching is supported through our Virtual Learning Environment called Blackboard.
 This means you can access a range of materials to support your studies wherever you are via your PC, tablet or phone.
 This includes accessing video, audio and discussion forums where you can debate subjects with your tutors and fellow students.